 There’s a reason why lifelong learning is in style, and that’s because it offers a multitude of benefits to anyone determined enough to work on themselves continuously.
 Therefore, if you’re looking to give your web developer portfolio an edge, it’s going to have to prove that you’re the latest and greatest the industry has to offer.
-That’s where online courses and certificates come in.
+That’s where online web developer course and certificates come in.

 By taking part in educational courses specifically catered to the needs of the web development market, you can prove to your potential employers that you are constantly evolving, self-motivated, and willing to go the extra mile, all traits which are highly valued in any workplace.